Tommatheussen/gmm_map/README.md

 Contributions are welcome!

-- Create a new branch from main
+- Create a new branch from `dev`
 - Make your changes
 - Run the format/lint checks
-- Submit a Pull Request against main
+- Submit a Pull Request against `dev`

 Pre-commit hooks and ESLint will verify formatting and code consistency automatically.